Pentaguin/AZ204notes/LearningPath/ImplementsAzureAppServiceWebapps/ExploreAzureAppService.md

   - Dedicated (Basic, Standard, Premium, PremiumV2, PremiumV3) `Runs apps on dedicated Azure VM`
   - Isolated (Isolated, IsolatedV2) `Runs dedicated Azure VM on dedicated Azure Virtual Networks`

+### How does my app run and scale
+- `Shared`: Apps receive CPU minutes on a shared VM and cant scale out
+- `Other tiers`: apps run on all the VM instances configured in the App Service Plan

 # Deploy to App Service